MostafaRostami72/rmodal-component/README.md

 ## Demo
 -   [Demo](https://mostafarostami72.github.io/rmodal-component/)

-    <p>In desktop devices in modal and in mobile device is draggable drawer.</p>
+    <p>✔️ In desktop devices in modal and in mobile device is draggable drawer.</p>
-    <p>In mobile device can close modal with dragging like instagram modals.</p>
+    <p>✔️ In mobile device can close modal with dragging like instagram modals.</p>
+    <p>✔️ Lock Body scroll when modal opened.</p>

 ## Install